Skip to main content

 Whitmore Global Business Center Names 2024 Eccles Scholars

 The Whitmore Global Business Center (GBC) at the BYU Marriott School of Business named 11 first-year BYU Marriott MBA students as 2024 Eccles Scholars.
-The Eccles Scholars Award offers financial support to MBA students who are interested in and committed to international business.
+The Eccles Scholars Award offers financial support to MBA students who are interested in and committed to a career in international business.

 Group of well-dressed students in business attire pose for photo in the atrium of the Tanner Building.